 The Portuguese love good food.
 You certainly won’t go hungry!

 Portugal has its own culinary traditions, different from what you find in neighboring European countries.
 And within the country there are regional differences.

 Portugal’s namesake egg tart (pasteis de nata) originated in the Belem district of Lisbon.
 It’s a must-eat while there.

-Start your day with a flaky pastry filled with a sweet creamy-eggy center and blistered on top from high heat.
+Start your day with this flaky pastry filled with a sweet creamy-eggy center and blistered on top from high heat.

 Another must-try food in Lisbon is the bifana sandwich.

 Bifana is simple but popular with locals and can be found all over the city.

 It is garlic and herb-marinated pork, sliced and stuffed inside a freshly baked roll.
 It becomes tasty, juicy, porky goodness when cooking juices are poured all over the top.

 The traditional Portuguese food in Porto is a bit richer and more decadent than Lisbon’s.